agfyselias/Tic-Tac-Toe/README.md

 ---

-# ⚠️ **Disclaimer**: This project is based on the _"React – The Complete Guide (incl.
-Redux)"_ course by [Maximilian Schwarzmüller](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).
-The layout and CSS are largely derived from the course materials.
-All logic and components were re-coded in **TypeScript** and restructured by me during the learning purposes.
+# ⚠️ **Disclaimer**:
+This project is based on the _"React – The Complete Guide (incl.
+Redux)"_ course by [Maximilian Schwarzmüller](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).The layout, design and CSS are largely derived from the course materials.
+All logic and components were re-coded in **TypeScript** and **SCSS** and restructured by me during the learning purposes.

 ---